 In November 2021, Council Regulation 2021/2085 established the SNS JU as a legal and funding entity as part of the 10 European Partnerships to step up the green and digital transition.
 The SNS JU enables the pooling of EU and industrial resources in Smart Networks and Services.
 It also fosters alignment with Member States for 6G Research and Innovation, and deployment of advanced 5G networks.
 The SNS JU sets out an ambitious mission and an EU budget of € 900 million for the period 2021-2027.

-The SNS JU has two main activities:
+The SNS JU has two main missions:

-The SDA: The 5G strategic deployment agendas (SDA) concern Connected and Automated Mobility and for Rail in Europe and were produced by a wide group of industry stakeholders.
-They set out the vision, deployment scenarios, cooperation models and regulatory incentives to stimulate investments into the deployment of 5G Corridors along major transport paths in Europe.
+The SDA: The 5G strategic deployment agendas (SDAs) concern 5G infrastructures enabling Connected and Automated Mobility for Road and Rail in Europe as funded under CEF Digital.
+They were produced by a wide group of stakeholders and set out the vision, deployment scenarios, cooperation models and regulatory incentives to stimulate investments into the deployment of 5G corridors along major transport paths in Europe.

 The European Union (represented by the Commission).